vistormu/tactileforce/raspberry/README.md

 also, i created a `makefile` to run these commands for you, so you could use `make run` or `make calibrate`.

+## data sent by the program

+this is the data that the program sends:

+- `time`: the seconds elapsed since the program started
+- `timestamp`: the number or milliseconds elapsed since January 1st 1970
+- `fx`: the filtered and relative force on the x-axis
+- `fy`: the filtered and relative force on the y-axis
+- `fz`: the filtered and relative force on the z-axis
+- `mx`: the filtered and relative torque on the x-axis
+- `my`: the filtered and relative torque on the y-axis
+- `mz`: the filtered and relative torque on the z-axis
+- `s0`: the filtered and relative voltage of the first channel of the tactile sensor
+- `s1`: the filtered and relative voltage of the second channel of the tactile sensor
+- `s2`: the filtered and relative voltage of the third channel of the tactile sensor
+- `s3`: the filtered and relative voltage of the fourth channel of the tactile sensor
+- `fx_raw`: the raw value of the x force
+- `fy_raw`: the raw value of the y force
+- `fz_raw`: the raw value of the z force
+- `mx_raw`: the raw value of the x torque
+- `my_raw`: the raw value of the y torque
+- `mz_raw`: the raw value of the z torque
+- `s0_raw`: the raw value of the first channel
+- `s1_raw`: the raw value of the second channel
+- `s2_raw`: the raw value of the third channel
+- `s3_raw`: the raw value of the fourth channel

+if you want to send more data via udp, add it to the `data` map in line `165`.

 ---

 # additional information